Spectral Theory of the Nazarov-Sklyanin Lax Operator: Cyclic spaces of self-adjoint operators

 \section{Cyclic spaces of self-adjoint operators}

-In this appendix we recall several standard results for cyclic spaces of self-adjoint operators following the treatment of Jacobi operators in \textsection 6 of Kerov \cite{Ke1}.
-To streamline our proof in \textsection [\ref{SECProofSpectralTheorem}], we present these results without choosing an orthogonal basis in which our self-adjoint operators are tridiagonal.\\ \\ In \textsection [\ref{SUBSECcyclic}], we associate two cyclic spaces $W$ and $\widetilde{W}$ to a linear operator $L$ with cyclic vector $J$ and $J$-principal minor $\widetilde{L}$.
-In \textsection [\ref{SUBSECrational}], we study rational functions $T$ and $\widetilde{T}$ related to $L$ and $\widetilde{L}$.
-In \textsection [\ref{SUBSECassumeselfadjoint}], assuming that $L$ is self-adjoint, we recall two inner product formulas for $T$ and $\widetilde{T}$.
-In \textsection [\ref{SUBSECspectraltheorem}], we state the spectral theorem for self-adjoint operators $L$ and $\widetilde{L}$ with cyclic vectors, using $J$ to fix both norms and phases of their eigenvectors.
-In \textsection [\ref{SUBSECkerovformulae}], we collect several formulas from \cite{Ke1} relating the residues $\tau$ and $\widetilde{\tau}$ of $T$ and $\widetilde{T}$, the cyclic vectors $J$ and $\widetilde{J}$, and the normalized eigenvectors of self-adjoint $L$ and $\widetilde{L}$.
+In this appendix, we recall several standard results for cyclic spaces of self-adjoint operators following the treatment of Jacobi operators by Kerov~\cite[Section~6]{Ke1}.
+To streamline our proof in Section~\ref{SECProofSpectralTheorem}, we present these results without choosing an orthogonal basis in which our self-adjoint operators are tridiagonal.